MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 |Type|Description|
 |-|-
 [KeywordSelector](./KeywordSelector.md)|Selector of all keywords in this account.
 By default, the selector returns all keywords in this account.
-You can also use the selector's methods to return a filtered list of keywords.
+Use the selector's methods to filter the list of keywords.

 ## <a name="negativekeywordlists"></a>negativeKeywordLists